reid10305/EEPROM-Progammer/README.md

 the Arduino.
 When all of the data is sent, the script will terminate.

 The Arduino script is intended, and tested, for use on an Arduino Nano.
 The python script has been developed for use on a Windows machine.
-There are currently no plans for MacOS or Linux development.
+There are currently no plans for MacOS or Linux development, as of 07/2022.